-Only 21, but on Ukraine's front line 'to keep heroes alive'
+Ukraine's secret weapon - the medics in the line of fire

 He and Olia accompany the injured soldier in the ambulance, Olia cradling his head as the vehicle bumps over unlit and potholed country roads, while flashes of artillery landed in the distance.
 Ruslan holds the man's hand, pressing for responses while he watches his vital signs.

 Roman is behind the wheel.
-Earlier in the day, the ambulance driver been hunting pheasant for the dinner table - the birds' numbers have multiplied since people fled the area.

-He says he had lost count of the number of times he has made the run to the main hospital.
+Earlier in the day the ambulance driver been hunting pheasant for the dinner table - the birds' numbers have multiplied since people fled the area.
+He says he has lost count of the number of times he has made the run to the main hospital.
 "Every trip is dangerous," he explains.
 "We don't know where the Russian occupiers will be firing.
 Our work is such that it must be done.
 Doesn't matter if they are firing or not."

 On the dark road ahead, a building can be seen burning - a burst of fierce orange flame is the only light for miles.